ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 {{site.data.keyword.vmwaresolutions_short}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 The Zerto service is not supported for VMware vCenter Server® with NSX-T™ instances.
-For vCenter Server with NSX-V instances, the installed version is 7.5 Update 3.
+For vCenter Server with NSX-V instances, the installed version is 9.0u1.
-{:note}
+{: note}

 ## Before you begin
 {: #addingzertodr-req}